simplygoodwork/craft-readtime/README.md

+> [!NOTE]
+> This is a fork of the [jalendport/craft-readtime](https://github.com/jalendport/craft-readtime) Craft CMS plugin, updated for Craft CMS 5 and to fix matrix fields since the entrification of Matrix Blocks to Entries

 <img src="src/icon.svg" alt="icon" width="100" height="100">

-# Read Time plugin for Craft CMS 3
+# Read Time plugin for Craft CMS 5

 Calculate the estimated read time for content.